DhunterAO/go-authChain/README.md

-# goAuthChain
+# go-BACS
-An attributed-based access control system with authorization in blockchain
+BACS is a Blockchain-based Access Control System using the attribute-based access control model.
+BACS provides trustful, decentralized, third-party authorization using the original consortium blockchain.